crate/crate/docs/sql/statements/explain.rst

 using Lucene.

 The output includes verbose low level information per queried shard.
-Since SQL query expressions do not always have a direct 1:1 mapping to Lucene queries the output may be more complex but in most cases it should still be possible to identify the most expensive parts of a query expression.
+Since SQL query :ref:`expressions <gloss-expression>` do not always have a direct 1:1 mapping to Lucene queries the output may be more complex but in most cases it should still be possible to identify the most expensive parts of a query expression.
 Some familiarity with Lucene helps in interpreting the output.

 A short excerpt of a query breakdown looks like this::